cmitsakopoulos/Paris-Saclay_Notes/Structural_Genomics/15thOct.md

 ![alt text](image-2.png)

-This diagram concerns the ORFs and their phases in the direct strand;
+This diagram concerns the ORFs and their phases in the direct strand, to better conceptualise it;